Holidays in Hesse with typical Hessian specialties

 While we wait for the sunset, we enjoy our picnic in the vineyard to the fullest.
 The appetizers are all served in a basket.
 Inside are five mason jars with starters.
 How do you like asparagus mousse with truffle from smoked trout, buffalo mozzarella with tomato fillets in daisy pesto, Vitello Goethe with green sauce, boiled beef from the "Weiderind" with radish julienne and king prawns with pan vegetables and glass noodles for you?
 Tasty, right?

-The main course we then get us from the grill buffet.
+We then get the main course from the barbecue buffet.
 The choice is difficult.
-There are flame salmon from the vineyard fire, smoker's smoked ham, black angus burger from the fire ring with bacon jam, steaks and sausages, and chicken saté with homemade kimchi.
-For each course, there is the right wine from the Rheingau.
-Five wines serve the herbalists who accompany the food perfectly.
-With the exception of one wine all come from the winery Konrad Berg & Sohn.
-We start with a dry Sylvaner from 2018 (Lorcher Krone).
-This is followed by a feinherbe Riesling Spätlese (2018 Lorcher Bodenthal).
-The dry Pinot Noir Bland de Noir (Assmannshäuser Hinterkirch of 2018), is the only one who comes from the winery Klaus King.
+There are flamed salmon from the vine wood fire, beef ham from the smoker, Black Angus burger from the Feuerring with bacon jam, steaks and sausages and chicken-Saté with homemade kimchi.
+There is a suitable wine from the Rheingau for every course.
+The herbalists proffer five wines that perfectly accompany the dishes.
+With the exception of one wine, all come from the Konrad Berg & Sohn winery.
+We start with a dry Silvaner from 2018 (Lorcher Krone).
+This is followed by a fine dry Riesling Spätlese (2018 Lorcher Bodenthal).
+The dry Pinot Noir Bland de Noir (Assmannshäuser Hinterkirch from 2018) is the only one that comes from the Klaus König winery.
 A dry Pinot Noir from Assmannshäuser Höllenberg comes from the vineyard where our picnic takes place.

 For dessert, there is a yoghurt-lime mousse with red fruits and a delicious, homemade popsicle.
 We conclude the meal just in time with a glass of fruity Rüdesheimer Berg Schlossberg Riesling Auslese from 2016, before the sun sets.
 Immediately thereafter, the first ships turn around the curve in the Rhine.